Elam was an ancient kingdom of Asia, situated

 today their memory is preserved through the

 remnants of their wealth.
-This spear head is by
+This sword is by all

 means, a lasting tribute to a vanished empire.